Stay tuned for our 2021 call for entries

 Saltonstall is located seven miles outside Ithaca, NY in the heart of the beautiful Finger Lakes region.

-The residency competition is statewide and is open to all New York State residents (including New York City.)
+The residency competition is statewide and is open to residents of New York State and/or the Indian Nations located therein.
 Residency alumni are now eligible to re-apply every other year!
-(If you were a resident here in 2018 or earlier, you are eligible to re-apply.)

 “For me, the time (here) is so precious.
 I haven’t had a chance to make work without the pressure of a deadline.” – Deborah Zlotsky, painter, Delmar (2015)

 “The small group of artists … made for an intimate and very relaxing experience which was remarkably productive for me.
 Saltonstall is the perfect residency for reconnecting with nature, untangling one’s thoughts and getting a lot of work done in a short period of time.” – Rob Carter, photographer, Brooklyn (2014)

 “I feel like this changed the way my brain works, because I can sit for 6 or 7 hours and I can just think about the work… I’ve never been so married, so close to my work before.” – Jessica Cuello, poet, Syracuse (2015)